- Can I change a committee member after my initial committee has been submitted and approved?

 - Under what circumstances should students request an embargo?

-Considerations that are likely to be deemed reasonable for granting permission to restrict dissemination include: Patentable rights in the work or other issues in which disclosure may be detrimental to the rights or interests of the author; the ethical need to prevent disclosure of sensitive or classified information about persons, institutions, technologies, etc.; the interest of an academic or commercial press in acquiring the rights to publish your dissertation or thesis as a book; or content that is likely to be submitted to a peer-reviewed journal.
+Circumstances that argue for granting permission to restrict dissemination include: Patentable rights in the work or other issues in which disclosure may be detrimental to the rights or interests of the author; the ethical need to prevent disclosure of sensitive or classified information about persons, institutions, technologies, etc.; the interest of an academic or commercial press in acquiring the rights to publish the dissertation or thesis; or content that is likely to be submitted to a peer-reviewed journal.
+In rare instances, students may wish to request an extension to the embargo.
+Such requests must be submitted, following the same embargo-request process, before the original embargo expires.
+Approval of an extension to the embargo is not guaranteed.